-Please refer to “FICO Falcon Model Governance US Debit v26 (v2.0)” and “FICO Falcon Model Governance US Credit v29 (v2.0)” for the model performance comparisons provided below demonstrate the cost-benefit analysis with regard to different modeling techniques.

 Segmentation Approach

 Describe and justify the selected model segmentation scheme (or lack thereof), including any related quantitative analyses performed and subject matter expert qualitative considerations.
 Provide the segmentation waterfall logic, if applicable.
 Assess the impact of the selected segmentation scheme on the model estimation and output.